 Most mechanics can only dream of making it to the World Championship paddock.
 I know I’ve got what it takes.
-Over the past six years, I’ve been tested under pressure by the highest level of road racing in America, working with the top teams and riders in the United States.
+Over the past six years, I’ve been tested under pressure by the highest level of road racing in America, working with the top teams and riders.
 Although American Road Racing is not in its best form, I have always applied a level of professionalism that is on par with the world championship.

 A winning team is built on much more than the best riders and the best bikes; team chemistry is critical.
 I make it a priority to earn the trust and respect of every rider I am assigned to.
 The teams I have worked with value my positive outlook and calm demeanor.
 I also know how important it is to have fun.
 There is no room for errors in racing, and I don’t settle for anything less than perfection.
 My work ethic, attention to detail and passion for motorcycles make me an extremely valuable asset to any team.